 Tyrolean's greatest panoramic mountain

-Reaching the summit, I can visit the Salvenkirchlein, the pilgrimage church of John the Baptist, and discover the highest church in Tyrol.
+Reaching the summit, I can visit the Salvenkirchlein, the pilgrimage church of John the Baptist, and discover the highest pilgrimage church in Austria.
 The visit can be combined with an easy hike around the summit, which allows you to get a an incredible panorama view on the mountains of Tyrol.

 Tempting tip on the Hohe Salve: sunrise trip on the first gondola for a mountain breakfast with magnificent views.